Hurricane Florence emergency contacts to note as 'extremely dangerous' storm hits East Coast

 HURRICANE FLORENCE’S PATH: TRACK THE STORM HERE

-Here are some key non-emergency numbers to have on hand throughout the storm/ In the event of a medical emergency, fire or other serious incident, dial 911 immediately.
+Here are some key numbers to have on hand throughout the storm.
+In the event of a medical emergency, fire or other serious incident, dial 911 immediately.

 North Carolina